Quality assurance and enhancement

 Quality assurance and enhancement in education includes all activities aimed at ensuring, developing and improving the quality of the courses and study programmes.

-Lund University’s policy for quality assurance and quality enhancement provides some university-wide starting points.
-The starting points, combined with the faculties’ freedom to adapt the work to their needs, provide a cohesive quality assurance system with scope for diversity.
-These are intended to guide quality assurance and enhancement across the University.
+These starting points, combined with the freedom of faculties to adapt the work to their needs, provide a coherent quality assurance system with room for diversity that will guide quality management throughout the University.

 Following are some examples: